Keep your valuables dry and secure in one of our FREE Drybags while enjoying your Kayaking Adventure!

 Enjoy the Awesome Outdoor Life! * Kayaking 7 days a week * Beginners Welcomed! * Located near Crater Lake National Park

-4 person total minimum clients needed per tour * additional fees may apply * Tag along with your own kayak on a tour is $40.00 per person
+4 person total minimum clients needed per tour * additional fees may apply * Tag along with your own kayak on a tour is $40.00 person * Gratuities not Included

 Kayaking is a Great Sport to get Involved In.